 It’s an easy, lush walk through the forest to Munro Hut, and if you left Surveyors around 8am, you will probably have arrived here at lunchtime.
 Check your name off on arrival and drop your gear off in your dorm.

 The first thing you’ll notice when you get here is the sensational platform with views over the enormous coastal cliffs.
+It’s a stunning spot on the Three Capes Track.

 Prepare your lunch and come out here to enjoy it if the weather is nice.
 The helipad just past the toilet block is another awesome spot to relax.